DavidWangwjh/Landmarks/README.md

 # Landmarks
-This is an iOS app built following this tutorial https://developer.apple.com/tutorials/swiftui
+This is an iOS app built using the tutorial available at https://developer.apple.com/tutorials/swiftui